 Collecting funds for groups that finance local board candidates creates real and potential conflicts of interests.
-Suspending the privilege still allows of interests.
 Suspending the privilege still allows educators the option to support a union through private transactions.

 - 2. Allow union members to opt out at any time (see #2 above).
 Employees could be set free from tight timelines and onerous procedures to opt out of union membership. - 3.
-Eliminate "dues equivalency" fee burdens (see #3 above).
-Nonunion members in several districts must submit a written request each year to prevent a union payroll deduction equivalent to paying dues. - 4.
 Provide equal access to district systems.

-Honor teachers' right to know about their various membership options by repealing measures that give unions free and privileged use of school district property and communication systems, as well as exclusive access to events and information.

-- 5. End / Bring accountability to union release days.
-Many agreements allow educators taxfunded release time from classroom responsibilities to perform union business-including lobbying-an unaccountable practice that should end. - 6.
+Honor teachers' right to know about their various membership options by repealing measures that give unions free and privileged use of school district property and communication systems, as well as exclusive access to events and information. - 4.
+End / Bring accountability to union release days.
+Many agreements allow educators tax-funded release time from classroom responsibilities to perform union business-including lobbying-an_unaccountable practice that should end. - 5.
 Make unions pay for their officers' services.
 No local teachers union should be subsidized for the extended leave time their presidents and other officers receive to perform union service.
 State union officers on leave from district employment still may accrue PERA service, even though the union reimburses salary and other benefits.